blazium-engine/blazium-docs/tutorials/platform/android/android_library.rst

   </activity>

-2. Create the Godot project
+2. Create the Blazium project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::

-  On Android, Godot's project files are exported to the ``assets`` directory of the generated ``apk`` binary.
+  On Android, Blazium's project files are exported to the ``assets`` directory of the generated ``apk`` binary.

-  We leverage that architecture to bind our Android app and Godot project together by creating the Godot project in the Android app's ``assets`` directory.
+  We leverage that architecture to bind our Android app and Blazium project together by creating the Blazium project in the Android app's ``assets`` directory.

-  Note that it's also possible to create the Godot project in a separate directory and export it as a `PCK or ZIP file <https://docs.blazium.app/tutorials/export/exporting_projects.html#pck-versus-zip-pack-file-formats>`_ to the Android app's ``assets`` directory.
+  Note that it's also possible to create the Blazium project in a separate directory and export it as a `PCK or ZIP file <https://docs.blazium.app/tutorials/export/exporting_projects.html#pck-versus-zip-pack-file-formats>`_ to the Android app's ``assets`` directory.
   Using this approach requires passing the ``--main-pack <pck_or_zip_filepath_relative_to_assets_dir>`` argument to the hosted Blazium Engine instance using `GodotHost#getCommandLine() <https://github.com/godotengine/godot/blob/6916349697a4339216469e9bf5899b983d78db07/platform/android/java/lib/src/org/godotengine/godot/GodotHost.java#L45>`_.

-  The instructions below and the sample app follow the first approach of creating the Godot project in the Android app's ``assets`` directory.
+  The instructions below and the sample app follow the first approach of creating the Blazium project in the Android app's ``assets`` directory.

-- As mentioned in the **note** above, open the Godot Editor and create a Godot project directly (no subfolder) in the ``assets`` directory of the Android application project
+- As mentioned in the **note** above, open the Blazium Editor and create a Blazium project directly (no subfolder) in the ``assets`` directory of the Android application project

-  - See the sample app's `Godot project <https://github.com/m4gr3d/Godot-Android-Samples/tree/master/apps/gltf_viewer/src/main/assets>`_ for reference
+  - See the sample app's `Blazium project <https://github.com/m4gr3d/Godot-Android-Samples/tree/master/apps/gltf_viewer/src/main/assets>`_ for reference

-- Configure the Godot project as desired
+- Configure the Blazium project as desired

-  - Make sure the `orientation <https://docs.blazium.app/classes/class_projectsettings.html#class-projectsettings-property-display-window-handheld-orientation>`_ set for the Godot project matches the one set in the Android app's manifest
+  - Make sure the `orientation <https://docs.blazium.app/classes/class_projectsettings.html#class-projectsettings-property-display-window-handheld-orientation>`_ set for the Blazium project matches the one set in the Android app's manifest
   - For Android, make sure `textures/vram_compression/import_etc2_astc <https://docs.blazium.app/classes/class_projectsettings.html#class-projectsettings-property-rendering-textures-vram-compression-import-etc2-astc>`_ is set to `true`

-- Update the Godot project script logic as needed
+- Update the Blazium project script logic as needed

   - For the sample app, the `script logic <https://github.com/m4gr3d/Godot-Android-Samples/blob/master/apps/gltf_viewer/src/main/assets/main.gd>`_ queries for the runtime ``GodotPlugin`` instance and uses it to register for signals fired by the app logic
   - The app logic fires a signal every time an item is selected in the list.
 The signal contains the filepath of the glTF model, which is used by the ``gdscript`` logic to render the model.